Lifeguards

 Nationally, Surf Life Saving is one of the largest providers of paid lifeguards in the world, employing over 700 lifeguards at more than 250 locations across Australia.

-In WA, SLSWA is the largest provider of paid lifeguard services, managed under contract for local or state government agencies, from the Kimberley to the Great Southern.
+In WA, SLSWA is the largest provider of paid lifeguard services, managed under contract for local or state government agencies.

 SLSWA Lifeguards wear black, red and yellow uniforms with LIFEGUARD written clearly on the back and front of the shirt.